chef/chef-web-docs/themes/docs-new/layouts/shortcodes/unified_mode.md

 actions :run do
   [...]
 end
 ```

 ## Troubleshoot Unified Mode

-Unified mode changes the execution of a custom resource to run in one phase, in the order that the code is written, from first line of the code to the last.
+Unified mode changes the execution of a custom resource to run in one phase, in the order that the code is written, from the first line of the code to the last.
 Custom resources designed to use two phases may need modification.
 These fall into three general types:

 - Resources with changes to internal sub-resources
 - Resources with actions on later resources